laem/trottoirs-de-paris/README.md

 ![Incredible drawing](expl.resized.png)

+The algorithm uses mongodb's geospatial features, which is probably the wrong choice.
+Getting to know clojure was the main objective.

 2) Create the map

 Import the sidewalk geojson as a source in Mapbox Studio, and style it with CartoCSS.
 The projects are in the `studio` dir.